VandalByte/darkmatter-grub2-theme/README.md

 > **( NOTE )** *To request the theme for any specific linux distro of your liking open an issue with `feature request` label and let me know !!*

 ## 💰 Donate
-**Hey everyone 🙋‍♂️ if you wanna support me on my theme making campaign then feel free to buy me a coffee ☕ anytime you wish...**
+**Hey everyone 🙋‍♂️ if you wanna support me on my theme making campaign then feel free to buy me a cup of coffee ☕ anytime you wish...**

 <a href="https://www.buymeacoffee.com/vandalsoul" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>